May 17, 2020 All Bow River Boat Ramps are Open

 McKinnon Flats is a public lands recreation area east of Calgary and south of Dalemead on the banks of the Bow River.
 The property was purchased from LK Resources in 1982 and developed into one of the Bow River’s most important river access sites.
 McKinnon’s Flats is not just a river access site for the fishing community.
 As the popularity of outdoor pursuits has gained traction in urban centers, the paddling community, float tubers, mountain bike, bird watching, dog walking, bow-hunting and general river recreation use has increased along with the population growth locally at Chestermere, Langdon, and Strathmore.

-The Government of Alberta’s Bow River Access Plan a new all-season road is planned for 2020.
+The Government of Alberta’s Bow River Access Plan has a new all-season road planned for 2020.
 Once complete, other infrastructure improvements may be possible to enhance McKinnon Flat’s full recreational potential.

 Legacy Island is located south on Highway 24 and west of Carseland at the 3-way stop sign.
 Trout Unlimited Canada – Bow River Chapter holds a Government of Alberta lease on the property that assures public access to the Bow River while protecting the island’s habitat and wildlife.
 Vehicle access to the boat ramp requires crossing a ford onto the island that can be challenging during high water flows and ice buildup in winter months.